MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

     -- Trailing or leading spaces will be automatically deleted from the ui name -- It takes time for the ppvs to be recognized in the world.
 After creating the PPVs, you might need to leave and come back into the world before being able to use them
     -- NPCs can be registered in PPVs
-    -- A maximum of 6 ppv groups can be added to the world -- A maximum of 100 ppvs can be created inside a group (this hasn't been validated) -- Clicking the Debug Values button will reset the values of all the ppvs variables withing a group.
+    -- Clicking the Debug Values button will reset the values of all the ppvs variables withing a group.
 It only affects the player that clicks that button "Clear All Debug Values"
     -- but if any of the ppv values has been previously set, the ui will allow the player to set the values -- _ Remove from world: PPVs can be removed from the world -- _ Edit variable group: Name can be changed, add a description, and toggle on and off Add to this world -- \* View details: displays the owner's name, last modified date, creation date, edit the sharing permissions (CHECK THIS, I DON'T KNOW IF THIS IS 2P), and a list of all the worlds where the current groups is being used
-    -- When a ppv is deleted, it gets deleted from all the worlds from where is being used -- groups can be removed from the world immediately right after they are created and none of its PPVs have been used -- If the ppvs have been used before, toggling the "Add to this world" option will not tame any effect, unless, the ppv is renamed first (the intent), so the save btn is activated
+    -- groups can be removed from the world immediately right after they are created and none of its PPVs have been used -- If the ppvs have been used before, toggling the "Add to this world" option will not tame any effect, unless, the ppv is renamed first (the intent), so the save btn is activated
-    -- updating persistence data is a networked operations.
-Attempting to update these values at a very rapid pace would cause performance issues.
-In the case of setting/getting ppvs at a rapid pace, might fail ?

 # Spawning